 APPENDIX 2.
-Mobility activities: descriptors and scores
+PIP assessment mobility activities: descriptors and scores

 Each activity heading has a set of 'descriptors'.
 These describe related tasks of varying degrees of difficulty.
 You score points when you're not able to complete a task described safely, to an acceptable standard, repeatedly and in a reasonable time period.